rcackerman/nycds-annual-survey/README.md

 #### case_population.sql

 `case_population.sql` generates a dataset of clients on cases that qualify:
-1. Get all clients who are on a closed case, which was disposed of in the last 3 years.
+1. Get all clients who are on a closed case, which was disposed of in the last 6 months\*.
 2. Remove clients with current case.
 3. Remove clients with disposition of being transferred to another provider.
 Disposition codes are:
   * 'ADBR' - adjourned to Brooklyn